rumbu13/sharp/cstod.md

 There is no such concept in D language.
 All types must be known at compile time.

 ##Boxing
 Value types in D are not boxed or unboxed automatically and do not inherit from ValueType.
 Also, you cannot implement interfaces for value types.
-Various solutions exists in the standard library to box or unbox a value.

 ##Nullable types
 Value types are not nullable in D language.
 There are solutions in the standard library to simulate this behaviour: